tinymce/tinymce-docs/plugins/table.md

 ### `table_use_colgroups`

-This option allows you to set the default type of new tables created by the table plugin to use colgroups.
+This option allows you to set whether `colgroup`s should be added to new tables created by the table plugin.
 Tables inserted by other means, or already existing tables, will not be changed.

 **Type:** `Boolean`